PioneerDev/setflags/README.md

 # Set Flags

-An exemplar project for setting personal goals as verifiable flags to invest in yourself regularly.
+An exemplar project for setting personal goals to invest in yourself as regularly verifiable flags.

 ## Introduction